ivanperez-keera/Yampa/yampa/README.md

   not directly related to one another, they belong in different PRs, issues and commits.
 - Document what you did in the respective CHANGELOGs in a separate commit before you send a PR.
+This commit should be the last one in the PR.
+- If your commit pertains to one package only, name the package at the beginning of the summary line with the syntax `<package_name>:
+  <...rest_of_summary...>`.
 - Make sure your changes conform to the [coding style](https://keera.co.uk/wp-content/uploads/2021/11/haskellguide-v1.3.0.pdf).